Volunteer to rebuild schools in the Helambu region, Nepal and help underprivileged children

 The facility is now complete and over 40 girls are staying at the boarding house (below).

 "Please sign up for this once in a lifetime project!
-It was such a privilege for me to experience the life in Nepal last year and witness the reconstruction and development taking place there following the unfortunate recent events.
-Going on this trip will make a huge impact to the schools and familes that MondoChallenge and the Helambu Education and Livelihood Partnership (HELP) support, as well as being very rewarding for you too.
-I will help you with your fundraising as much as possible, so don't be put off by the cost!" - Chris, 2016 Volunteer and 2017 Project Leader
+It was such a privilege for me to experience the life in Nepal last year and to witness the reconstruction and development taking place there following the 2015 earthquakes.
+Going on this trip will make a huge impact on the many schools and families that MondoChallenge and the Helambu Education and Livelihood Partnership (HELP) support, as well as being very rewarding for you too.
+We will help you with your fundraising from the beginning, so don't be put off by the cost!" - Chris, 2016+17 Volunteer and 2018 Project Leader

-This will be the 4th year Action volunteers have worked with the MondoChallenge Foundation, a UK charity which has been working for the past 12 years to improve the quality of education in government schools in remote villages of the Helambu region, located in the foothills of the Himalayas.
+This will be the 5th year Action volunteers have worked with the MondoChallenge Foundation (Mondo), a UK charity which has been working for the past 12 years to improve the quality of education in government schools in remote villages of the Helambu region, located in the foothills of the Himalayas.

-11 Action volunteers travelled to Nepal as part of the 2016 trip.
-We stayed from the 20th March – 2nd April 2016.
+15 Action volunteers travelled to Nepal as part of the 2017 trip.
+We stayed from the 3rd April to the 24th April 2017.

-To read the Helambu Education and Livelihood Partnership (HELP) report on our trip, visit the Charity's official blog here.
+The Nepal trip can also include the opportunity to distribute school bags and educational supplies to children under the School in A Bag project (above).
+To read the Helambu Education and Livelihood Partnership (HELP) report on the 2016 trip (above), visit the Charity's official blog here.

 - 12-15 days of project work in Helambu

-- One week of sightseeing in Kathmandu and surrounding parts
+- One week of sightseeing in Kathmandu, Pokhara and surrounding parts

 - All internal travel, food (2-3 meals per day), accommodation and local guides.